Half and half typically stays good for at least 3 to 5 days past the “expiration” date.

 How to Store Half and Half

-Last but not least, give half and half a good shake before using to make sure the texture is uniform.
+Give your half and half a good shake before using it.
+That ensures the texture is relatively uniform.

 Can You Freeze Half and Half?

 Freezing affects the taste and texture of half and half, and that’s why most producers advise against it.
 The dairy product separates, and giving it a good stir or blending it won’t exactly bring it back to its natural state.

 Frozen and defrosted half and half is separated.
 Because of that, it won’t work in desserts and other dishes that rely on its texture, but should be good enough for cooking or as a coffee creamer.

 If you’re unsure if it will be good enough for your recipe, freeze a small amount and prepare a mini version of it to test it out.

 How To Freeze Half and Half

 When it comes to methods of freezing, I recommend using an ice cube tray.